glockstock/debt-collection-fe/README.md

 - This project uses React Router for navigation between pages
 - All styles are contained in App.css with no external UI libraries
-- Data is currently hardcoded but designed to be easily connected to a backend API
+- The application connects to a backend API for tenant data

 ## License